All Products

 API

-Call the UpdateJobStatus operation to confirm a job for execution.
-This operation changes the job status from Suspended to Ready and adds the job to the execution queue.
+Use the UpdateJobStatus operation to confirm a job for execution.
+This changes the job's status from Suspended to Ready and adds it to the execution queue.

-You can query a list of all your jobs.
-This feature lets you filter the job list by job status and creation time range.
-You can also set a limit on the number of returned results and use pagination to manage large numbers of jobs.
-By default, the query results are sorted by creation time in descending order, with the most recently created jobs displayed first.
+View all of your jobs.
+You can filter the job list by status and creation time range, limit the number of results, and use pagination to manage large numbers of jobs.
+By default, the results are sorted by creation time in descending order.

 ossutil 2.0